Min Chen (computer scientist): Awards

 He received Best Paper Award from IEEE ICC 2012 and Best Paper Runner-up Award from QShine 2008.

+In 2024, he received the Visualization Lifetime Achievement Award by VGTC for his life's work.

 Publications

 He has more than 180 publications.
 He serves as editor or associate editor for Information Sciences, Wireless Communications and Mobile Computing, IET Communications, IET Networks, Wiley I. J. of Security and Communication Networks, Journal of Internet Technology, KSII Transactions on Internet and Information Systems and International Journal of Sensor Networks.
 He is managing editor for IJAACS and IJART.
 He is a Guest Editor for IEEE Networks, IEEE Wireless Communications Magazine and others.

 He is Co-Chair of IEEE ICC 2012-Communications Theory Symposium and of IEEE ICC 2013-Wireless Networks Symposium.
 He is General Co-Chair for the 12th IEEE International Conference on Computer and Information Technology (IEEE CIT-2012).
 He is Keynote Speaker for CyberC 2012 and Mobiquitous 2012.
 He is a TPC member for IEEE INFOCOM 2014.

 Some widely cited papers or books he published or co-authored include: